CTI2 Chad M. Kueser

 On September 11, 2005, during his first combat deployment, Chad was serving with the 42nd Infantry Division, as part of a Cryptologic Support Team in Tikrit, Iraq when he was hit during a mortar attack.
 This resulted in the loss of both of his legs above the knee and other injuries.

 Chad would like HFOT donors and supporters to know they are changing lives.
-“Homes For Our Troops is a life changing opportunity.
+“Homes For Our Troops is a life-changing opportunity.
 This home will make all the difference for me in the coming years.”